Vitamin B12 helps in red blood cell formation, production of DNA, and function of the nervous system.

 Copyright © Nucleus Medical Media, Inc.

-There are many causes of vitamin B12 deficiency.
-Some are listed below.
-Removal of part of the small intestine or stomachAdvancing age
+There are many causes of vitamin B12 deficiency, such as: Removal of part of the small intestine or stomachIncreased age and inadequate absorption of B12

 Long-term use of certain acid-reducing stomach medications: